This weekend I moved my blog over to Pelican from Octopress. I’ve been very happy with this decision.

 rsync -r --delete /home/basepi/Dropbox/Blogs/blog.basepi.net/output/ /var/www/blog.basepi.net

-Note the use of || exit $?.
-This will cause the script to exit if the retcode of the pelican command is non-zero.
-I don’t want to publish my blog if there are problems.
+of the pelican command is non-zero.
+I don’t want to publish my blog if there

 Make this script executable, and then run it to test that things are working.